Everything you need to know about press releases

 Put the news fact first

-Avoid words like "unique," "revolutionary" or "groundbreaking
+Avoid words like ‘unique’, ‘revolutionary’ or ‘groundbreaking’

-Mention numbers, locations or names if relevant
+Mention figures, locations or names if relevant

-Use up to 60 characters (10-12 words)
+Use max.
+60 characters (10–12 words)

-Test different variants: A/B testing pays off
+Test different variations: A/B testing pays off

 A good example: “Municipality of Utrecht replaces 100 bus shelters with green roofs”

-Abad example: "A sustainable future starts today!"
+A bad example: “A sustainable future starts today!”

-9 tips for your subject line read here: Your subject line is incredibly important
+Read 9 tips for your subject line here: Your subject line is incredibly important

-What is a retractable press release?
+What is a roll-up press release?

-Start with the most important facts (the 5W's) in the first paragraph
+Start with the most important facts (the 5 W’s) in the first paragraph

 How long should a press release be?